Dovciak Lab in Plant Ecology

 Department of Environmental and Forest Biology — SUNY ESF — 1 Forestry Drive — Syracuse — NY 13210

-Forest dynamics, management, & restoration: Implications for biodiversity
+Forest dynamics, management, and biodiversity

 Photo by Bruce Breitmeyer.